-It's gradually warming up here in Northern Michigan and soon you'll be able to open the windows and let the fresh, Spring air blow out all the stale air accumulated over the winter.
+It’s warming up here in Northern Michigan and you can finally open the windows and let the fresh spring air blow out all the stale air accumulated over the winter.
 Along with a good freshening of floors, windows, bedding, etc., now is also a good time to refresh your kitchen pantry.

 Assuming that everything was packaged in air tight containers and kept at a modest temperature, most pantry foods will last at least 6 – 12 months.
 Even though they have a fairly long expiration, it’s a good idea to check the dates on canned goods, because, let’s face it, who hasn’t discovered a can of beans or soup that got pushed far back on the shelf and was forgotten?